kaori-lang/kaori/README.md

 # Yellow Flash ⚡ - Programming Language

-An interpreted and statically typed small programming language built with Rust
+Yellow Flash is an interpreted and statically typed small programming language built with Rust

 ## ✨ Features ✨